The complete guide to the best things to do in Vancouver, Canada!

 Just look for the giant silver ball on the water.
 Okay, well not on the water exactly but it sure does look like it’s floating in the inlet at False Creek.

-The gorgeous building that houses Vancouver’s Science World was originally built for the World Fair Expo in 1987.
+The gorgeous building that houses Vancouver’s Science World was originally built for the World Fair Expo in 1987 in downtown Vancouver.

 Experience interactive displays and exhibitions.
 Immerse yourself in the incredible world of science by attending live talks by scientists in all sorts of fields.

 Or maybe take in a film at the onsite Imax theatre.